JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_diag_default.rst

    "CISO", "CHARACTER(LEN=NFILENAMELGTMAX)", "PREVTK"
    "LVAR_RS", "LOGICAL", "TRUE"

-* XDTSTEP : time step of the DIAG program (one time step is performed).
+* :code:`XDTSTEP` : time step of the DIAG program (one time step is performed).
 By default time step of the simulation is used (XTSTEP).

 * :code:`CISO="PREVTK"` will store following variables :